pingcap/blog/how-we-improved-tpcc-performance-50-percent-and-tpch-performance-100-percent.md

 </table>

-For configuration parameters and test steps, see this document (to add a link).
+For configuration parameters and test steps, see [this document](https://pingcap.com/docs/stable/benchmark/v4.0-performance-benchmarking-with-tpcc/).

 Here are the TPC-C test results: